Uses of Forestry Commission statistics

 We use a variety of methods to obtain the views of our users, including formal groups (e.g. the Expert Group on Timber and Trade Statistics), consultation with key users and more informal routes (e.g. comments received from users).

-- 2013 User Engagement Survey: results and recommendations, detailed data including individual responses, implementation plan
+- 2013 User Engagement Survey: results and recommendations, implementation plan update

 - 2011 User Engagement Survey: results and recommendations